 The key is to fully understand your needs and how they can fit in with the prospective employer.
 Obviously look at the money but do not forget other crucial factors that will impact your working life.
 Do your homework and make an informed decision.
 This will put you on the right path for future career success.

-What the Social Hire gang loves is making a difference for our clients, and we don't want to waste your, or our resources on marketing for marketing's sake, if it doesn't get your organisation the impression you need - we take a different approach.
+What the Social Hire gang loves is making a difference for our clients, and we don't want to waste your, or our resources on campaigns that aren't right for your organisation, if it doesn't get your organisation the difference you need - we prefer a better approach.
+When your business utilises social media management, Social Hire get your brand the exposure it needs and offer your business the lift it needs to improve.

-Our team are a company that helps our customers further their social media presence by providing digital marketing on a monthly basis.
+Our group of specialists are an organisation that helps our clients boost their online marketing by offering social media management services on a monthly basis.